 Faculty Engagement includes specific activities involving service-learning, community-based research, and certain forms of professional service as the most relevant to engagement because of their direct connection to the teaching, research and service functions of the professoriate.
 An engaged faculty will show a high degree of commitment and involvement in the profession for whom teaching is more of commitment than compliance.

 Faculty Retreat is an opportunity for full-time and adjunct faculty to examine in depth what calls them to teaching and how to be the best they can be.
 Austin Community College’s Celebration of Great Teaching is based on the national Great Teaching Seminar, a movement begun in 1969.
 The College offers a select group of faculty members an opportunity to “step away, recharge, discover new ideas, connect with colleagues, and become inspired.”
 The celebration is based on the premise that teachers learn teaching best from other teachers and that creativity is enhanced by mixing teachers of diverse teaching fields, experience levels, and interests.
 The emphasis is on the universals of teaching and on the special nature of those who are and aspire to be great teachers.
 If properly tapped, the collective wisdom of practicing educators surpasses that of any expert.

 FERPA.
 The Family Educational Rights and Privacy Act protects the privacy of student education records.

+First-Time-in-College Students (FTIC): Definition for the purpose of requiring on-line or in-person TOP attencance, and evaluation of TOP.
 First Time in college Students are new students to ACC but exclude the following groups: